zhagao84/New-Adventure-In-Noise-Modeling/README.md

 ## Dataset
-Our approach is trained and evaluated on a widely used real image de- noising dataset SIDD.
+Our approach is trained and evaluated on a widely used real image denoising dataset SIDD.
 SIDD is collected by five smartphone cameras.
 In addition, used as a comparison, we also synthesize noise on DUS.